zigbee-alliance/distributed-compliance-ledger/README.md

 Should be used if there are no trusted Observer or Validator nodes to connect.

-It can be a proxy for CLI or direct requests from code done via Tendermint RPC.
+It can be a proxy for CLI or direct requests from code done via CometBFT RPC.

 Please note, that CLI can use a Light Client proxy only for single-value query requests.
 A Full Node (Validator or Observer) should be used for multi-value query requests and write requests.